 After making our choice of 7 beers for our tasting board, we ordered the fried cheese curds as a sharing starter and we got a big plate of fresh cheese curds dipped in Mom Hefewiezen beer batter and served with jalapeño jelly.
 The fried cheese curds were absolutely delicious due to one the best beer batters we had on our entire trip and the jalapeño jelly nicely cut through the richness of the cheese.

 I couldn’t decide for mains and therefore went for 2 starters: Rogue Poutine and Kobe Blue Balls.
-It was a first for me to have a poutine due to the unavailability of the cheese curd concept in the Netherlands.
-Short ribs stew – slow simmered in Shakespeare Stout – with cheese curds, served over a generous helping of Rogue Farms’ Hopsalt Idaho fries.
+It was a first for me to have poutine due to the unavailability of the cheese curd concept in the Netherlands.
+Short ribs stew – slowly simmered in Shakespeare Stout – with cheese curds, served over a generous helping of Rogue Farms’ Hopsalt Idaho fries.
 The picture may not be all that, but I assure you that this dish was pretty darn good!

 The Kobe Blue Balls consisted of 3 Snake River Farms Kobe beef meatballs stuffed with – and topped with – Rogue Creamery Blue Cheese, which was very pungent, but tasty and paired nicely with the darker ales.
 Too bad that the balls themselves were a bit dry.

-When offering the kids the choice of the 4-cheese Mac ‘n Cheese (Rogue Creamery White Cheddar and Blue Cheeses, Gruyère and smoked mozzarella) from the menu or the plain one from the kids’ menu, they choose the latter due to the lack of blue cheese.
+When offering the kids the choice of the 4-cheese Mac ‘n Cheese (Rogue Creamery White Cheddar and Blue Cheeses, Gruyère, and smoked mozzarella) from the menu or the plain one from the kids’ menu, they choose the latter due to the lack of blue cheese.
 Alas, to their disappointment and our amusement, this was the only time that the kid’s size portion was just that.

 Seattle – Day 3 and 4: Culture and Animals